-Type of objective lens Magnification of obj. lens Magnification of ocular lens Total magnification Diameter of the field of view (mm)
+Type of objective lens Magnification of objective lens Magnification of ocular lens Total magnification Diameter of the field of view (mm)

-Scanning 4X 10X 40X Answers will vary
+Scanning 4X 10X 40X About 4-5 mm

-Low power 10X 10X 100X Answers will vary
+Low power 10X 10X 100X About 2 mm

-High power 40X 10X 400X Answers will vary
+High power 40X 10X 400X About 0.4 mm

-- 7. The diameter decreases as the magnification increases. - B 1. → The magnification of the ocular lens is 10X.
-If you are using the scanning objective lens, the total magnification will be 10X times 4X, which equals 40X. - Answers vary with the structures selected and the individual estimations each student makes. - 7.
-Answers will vary. - 8.
-Answers will vary. - MAKING CONNECTIONS: Answers will vary.
+- 7. The diameter decreases as the magnification increases. - B 1.
+The magnification of the ocular lens is 10X.
+If you are using the scanning objective lens, the total magnification will be 10X times 4X, which equals 40X. - 3.
+Answers vary with the structures selected to measure and the individual estimations each student makes. - 7.
+Answers will vary based on the previous question. - 8.
+Answers will vary based on the previous two questions. - ▶ MAKING CONNECTIONS: Answers will vary based on the specific data the students collect.
+If they performed the steps and did the math correctly, their results should support the relationship.